 - Any Combination of These Business Models: Oftentimes, these business models are combined together to create more favorable conditions for merchants to sell their products and for online marketplaces to earn consistent revenue.

-Create a Great Online Marketplace User Experience
+2. Create a Positive User Experience

-The goal of your online marketplace should be to make it as easy as possible for customers and merchants to connect with one another so a transaction can take place.
+Make it as easy as possible for customers and merchants to connect with one another so a transaction can take place.
 There are some important aspects you can integrate into your online marketplace to help make this as efficient as possible:

 - Have a Smart Search Function: When customers come to your online marketplace with a purpose, a search function is going to be instrumental to their success.
 Make sure you have a smart search function embedded onto your online marketplace so customers can use it to find exactly what they’re looking for as quickly as possible.